Spiti: Geology

 Over millennia, the Spiti River and its tributaries such as the Pin River, have cut deep gorges in the uplifted sedimentary strata.
 As vegetation is sparse, the rock strata in the steep cliffs are easily visible to the geologist, without excavation or drilling.
-Thomson during his 1847 expedition noted 3 forms of alluvia in the Spiti valley.
+Thomson during his 1847 expedition noted three forms of alluvia in the Spiti valley.
 The first is deposits of fine clay.
 The second is triangular platforms that slope gently from the mountains to the river, usually ending in a steep cliff.
 The third are enormous masses of great depth, 400-600 ft above the river bed.
 The river has cut deep gorges through these platforms.
 The latter two consist of clay, pebbles and boulders.
 Thomson speculated that the valley appeared to have been a lake bed in the past though he could not conceive mechanisms to explain the phenomena.

 Now, we know that the valley was uplifted from the ocean bed due to the movement of tectonic plates.

 The Moravian geologist Ferdinand Stoliczka discovered a major geological formation near Mud village in Spiti in the 1860s.
 Stoliczka identified a number of layers or successions, one of which he named as the Muth succession.
 This was later renamed as the Muth System by Hayden (1908) and as the Muth Formation by Srikantia (1981).
-For more details, see the Geology of Mud village.